-We will be explaining various FTA decoders channels scanning modes and methods you can use to apply them.
-In this article, I shall be giving brief but concise tutorials on how to search for channels on various standalone FTA decoders such as strong, t-link, Qsat, Gsky, Superesat, Alphabox, tigersat, nusky. and so on.
-In other words, this guide may not be entirely useful for those trying to scan for channels on custom/company-branded decoders like DStv, Mytv, startimes and so on.
-However, if you own a PayTV decoder, try and contact the customer care of the company for support.
+Today, we will explain various FTA decoder channel scanning modes and methods.
+In this article, I shall be giving brief but concise tutorials on how to search for channels on various standalone FTA decoders such as strong, t-link, Qsat, Gsky, Superesat, Alphabox, tigersat, nusky.
+And so on.
+In other words, this guide may not be helpful for those trying to scan for channels on custom/company-branded decoders like DStv, Mytv, StarTimes, etc. However, if you own a PayTV decoder, contact the customer service company for support.

 Before I proceed, let me say that I strongly advise that you scan your decoder periodically.
 All the various modes have their advantages and disadvantages.
 Manual scan, for example, will only give you channels from a specific frequency/TP.
 Similarly, Autoscan gives you all genuinely valid channels of all the TPs/frequencies on a particular satellite.
-And Blindscan will give you everything including duplicates channels from a given satellite.
-We can deduce from the above that if you are interested in getting a particular channel and you do not know its frequency(in other for you to use the manual scan) then you must use the “blindscan”.
+And Blindscan will provide you with everything, including duplicate channels from a given satellite.
+We can deduce from the above that if you are interested in getting a particular channel and do not know its frequency(in order for you to use the manual scan), you must use the “blindscan.”

-Note: all the various scanning modes can be found under the “installation” menu of every FTA satellite decoder.
+Note: all the various scanning modes can be found under every FTA satellite decoder’s “installation” menu.

-Various Methods of Scanning/Searching Channels on FTA Decoders
+Various Methods For Scanning/Searching Channels on FTA Standalone Decoders

-Suffice to say this mode is uncommon with most standalone decoders.
+It is appropriate to say that this mode is uncommon with most standalone decoders.
 PID stands for “package identifier” (or PID).
 This tech tells the receiver what to do with the packet.
-As one would expect, PID is more complicated than manual scan and the rest, here you input the satellite, the frequency, the symbol rate, the polarization, the Video-PID, Audio-PID and Pcr-PID.
+As one would expect, PID is more complicated than a manual scan, and the rest, here you input the satellite, the frequency, the symbol rate, the polarization, the Video-PID, Audio-PID, and Pcr-PID.

 - Video-PID = PID for Video stream